-Private administrators means individuals acting as administrator under an Order of the Queensland Civil and Administrative Tribunal.
-Private administrators are required, pursuant the Guardianship and Administration Act 2000 and Presidential Direction 1 of 2003, to keep detailed accounts of administration on behalf of an adult.
+A Private Administrator is an individual acting as an Administrator under an Order of the Queensland Civil and Administrative Tribunal (QCAT).
+Private administrators are required, pursuant to the Guardianship and Administration Act 2000 to keep detailed accounts of administration on behalf of an adult.
 This means keeping full details and records of the adult’s assets (what they own), liabilities (what they owe), income (what they earn) and expenses (what they spend).

-As an approved examiner, The Public Trust Office provides a service of examining private administrators’ accounts.
-Upon completion of the examination of accounts, a Report is prepared and submitted to the Queensland Civil and Administrative Tribunal.
+As an approved examiner, the Public Trustee provides a service of examining private administrators’ accounts.
+Upon completion of the examination of accounts, a report is prepared and submitted to the Queensland Civil and Administrative Tribunal.
 An invoice for payment of the Public Trustee's fee for service is sent to the private administrator for payment from the adult’s funds.

-Should you select the Public Trust Office as your preferred examiner, accounts are to be submitted on the approved forms and forwarded to:
+Should you select the Public Trustee as your preferred examiner, accounts are to be submitted on the approved forms and forwarded to:

 Public Trustee of Queensland